Live chat with tools, a skill, and memory

 Knowledge-graph normalization (mas-lab graph normalize, Neo4j push, structural validation) is not part of this open-source repository.
 OSS tutorials plot trajectories directly from events.jsonl.

-# SVG file
+# Static SVG

-This is what you'll automate in Tutorial 3 — experiments define pipelines that extract trajectories and generate plots for every run automatically.
+This is what you'll automate in Tutorial 3 — experiments define pipelines that extract trajectories and generate these plots for every run automatically.

 Going further